 A.) Complete games consist of six (6) innings or a game time limit of one hour and forty-five minutes (1:45), whichever comes first.

 B.) Pool play games can end in a tie.

 C.) Elimination games must be played out until there is winner.

 D.) In the event that an elimination game is tied after six (6) innings and the allotted time of one hour and forty-five minutes (1:45) has expired, the “International Tie Breaker” will be put into play.
 This will put the last out of the previous inning on second base with no outs and play will continue until a team has prevailed.

 E.) Official games must consist of three complete innings, unless the home team is ahead going into the bottom of the third inning, in which case the home team will not need to bat and the game is official.

 F.) Should any game be called before it is declared "official" and that same game can not be made up within twenty four hours then said game must be started from the beginning and all stats will have been erased.

 A.) All protests must be raised verbally by the offended team manager at the time of play and before the next pitch.

-B.) A fee of $100.00 in cash (refunded if protest is upheld) must accompany the protest and be remitted to the plate umpire.
+B.) A fee of $100.00 in cash (refunded if protest is upheld) must accompany the protest and be remitted to the tournament director.
 Only then will the official game clock will be stopped.

 D.) Should the protest be upheld, the fee will be returned to the protesting team manager and play will resume.